do360now/DevOps_Engineer_Assessment/README.md

 ## Initial assumptions

-- In order to demonstrate CICD Jenkins capabilities one pipeline job is created to build .NET Core app from github.
+- In order to demonstrate CICD Jenkins capabilities one pipeline job is created to build .NET Core app from github --> `https://github.com/do360now/JenkinsDocker`

 ## Steps